Skip to content

 On one end, portfolios concentrated entirely in SPY or VTI implicitly rely on one geography, one market structure, and one leadership cycle.
 That can work for long stretches, but it also embeds a strong single-market dependency.

 ARC is not a low-risk strategy.
 It remains equity-heavy and will experience meaningful drawdowns.
-The framework’s objective is not to eliminate volatility, but to maintain diversification and structural coherence across different market environments.
+The framework’s objective is not to eliminate volatility, but to maintain diversification and structural coherence across materially different market environments.

 Fund selection follows the same logic: liquidity, mandate clarity, reasonable implementation costs, and vehicles that reliably deliver the exposures they claim to represent.